Tools-2 icon

 Live endpoints structure

-The table below shows the structure of test and live endpoints.
+The tables below show the structure of test and live endpoints for the Checkout API and Classic Payments API.

 Checkout API endpoints